 - Apathy.
 This is probably the most typical reason for customers leaving.
 You neglected the relationship.
 You weren’t nurturing or building it, and sadly, it had turned into a purely transactional relationship.
 During this time that they haven’t heard from you, their needs have likely changed.
 A competitor reaches out, offers a solution that meets their needs today, and there goes your customer.

-If you want to retain customers, you need to make deposits.
+If you want to retain customers or win back inactive subscribers, you need to make deposits.
 You can’t just make withdrawals.

 I want you to think of your relationships in terms of capital.
 How can you make more deposits?
 How can you make the relationship more valuable both ways?
 When you get this right, you retain customers.
 And let me tell you, a lifetime customer is invaluable.

-So before I get into the six email reactivation campaign examples, let’s decide which customers you want to win back.
+So email campaigns are a great way to win back inactive subscribers and get them engaging with your emails.
+But before I get into the six email reactivation campaign examples, let’s decide which customers you want to come back.

 Three things to consider before embarking on an email reactivation campaign